tylerlum/cpsc340-2020w2/docs/syllabus.md

 - Do not distribute any course materials (slides, homework assignments, solutions, notes, etc.) without permission.
 - If you commit to working with a partner on an assignment, do your fair share of the work.
 - If you have a problem or complaint, let the instructor(s) know immediately.
 Maybe we can fix it!
 - This is a tough course.
 If you're struggling with something, I recommend trying to figure it out 10-30 min before asking for help.
-Spending to little time will hinder your learning, whereas spending hours may not resulting in efficient learning either.
+Spending too little time will hinder your learning, whereas spending hours may not resulting in efficient learning either.

 ## A note on online learning from the UBC provost's office